Link directly to specific projects:

 Another goal is to characterize poorly understood responses of fruit to drought, an increasing problem in crop production.
 These studies will also include two phenotypically diverse wild relatives of tomato that show a high tolerance of water stress, and so may represent opportunities for crop improvement.

 We are using laser capture microdissection (LCM) coupled with RNA-Seq based transcriptome profiling to interrogate the full range of tomato fruit pericarp cell types, as well as other tomato fruit tissues.
 The data are incorporated into a public ‘Tomato Expression Atlas’ (TEA) database, which is designed to display gene expression and co-expression data at the cell/tissue-type scale of resolution in multiple dimensions.
 The database also houses 2D, 3D and 4D images of the fruit that we are studying

-Key adaptations would have included the development of a protective and structurally complex cell wall and protective barriers to resist desiccation.
-Together with David Domozych at Skidmore College we are using a range of CG A species to investigate the evolutionary origins of land plant cuticles and specific cell wall polysaccharides.
-In addition, we are developing the CGA desmid Pemium margaritaceum as a model experimental system, which involves establishing a toolbox of functional genomic tools, including a genetic transformation protocol.
-We hope to use Penium to better understand how plants can tolerate periodic desiccation and ultimately to improve water stress tolerance in crops.
+A critical feature of life on land is a protective and structurally complex cell wall, as well as barriers and mechanisms to resist desiccation.
+Together with David Domozych at Skidmore College we are using a range of CGA species to investigate the evolutionary origins of land plant cuticles and specific cell wall polysaccharides.
+In addition, we are developing Penium margaritaceum, a desmid in the Zygnematophyceae, as a model experimental system.
+This includes genome sequencing and establishing a functional genomic toolbox, including a genetic transformation protocol.
+We hope to use information gained through this study to better understand how plants can tolerate periodic desiccation and ultimately to improve water stress tolerance in crops.